Dear reader of ADxS.org, please excuse the disruption.

 • Extraversion (reduced)

-• Openness to experience, on the other hand, has hardly changed.
+• Openness to experience, on the other hand, has barely changed.

 Find out more at Personality traits changed In the article Complete list of ADHD symptoms according to manifestations in the chapter Symptoms.